jgbarsness/idyll/source_code/README.md

 ## jnl <br />
-is a command line tool used to create and manage journal entries<br />
+is a command line tool used to create and manage journal entries<br /><br />
-move 'jnl' executable in 'dist' directory to a directory in $PATH
+packaged on OSX
 #### using:

 jnl sys_arg title_or_keyword